 DEPRESSION: The Illness:

-Depression is more than just a bout of the blues.
+Depression is more than just a bout of "the blues".
 Depression isn't a weakness, nor is it something that you can simply "snap out of".
 Depression may require long-term treatment.
 But don't be discouraged.
-Most people with depression feel better with medication, psychological counseling or both.
+Most people with depression feel better with medication, psychological counseling and/or both.

 Although depression may occur only one time during a person's life, usually people will have multiple depression episodes.
 During these episodes, depressive symptoms will occur throughout most of the day.
 These symptoms may include: